widefix/blog/_posts/2022-11-28-actual-db-schema.md

 ### Solution

-What if we have a tool that looks after run migrations outside of the current branch and rolls them back automatically?
+What if we have a tool that looks after run migrations outside the current branch and rolls them back automatically?
 It would save significant time.

 These thoughts made us build this tool.
 It's [open sourced](https://github.com/widefix/actual_db_schema) and ready for your usage.